rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

 - Recommendations
   - [x] Select multiple recommendations
   - [x] Add recommendations to regenerate
+- [x] Prevent closing modals while generating (DONT)
+  - Use the user's start location
+  - Use a loading notification to show it generating and add the ability to hop to the nodes
+  - Apply to first generation, generate more, dependent generation
 - [ ] Rename regenerate to update eh